 - Bloom’s is owned by another family member who owns Nectar and the two must bereally close siblings as the food of both places is equally 5 star quality.
 Where Nectar is more a lunch/dinner scene, Bloom’s is breakfast/lunch fare.
 The sandwiches and salads are really tasty and their omelettes top notch.
 This one also has a patio.

 - Red Bento’s dubs itself as a taste of Asia and it could not be said better.
-Red Bento’s is relocating to the mall soon where your palette can be satiated with a variety of cuisines– Chinese, Korean, Thai, and Japanese– all under one roof.
-Their miso soup is the best and is also free with every meal.
+Located at the mall, Red Bento’s satiate your need for a variety of cuisines– Chinese, Korean, Thai, and Japanese– all under one roof.
 The staff is above and beyond gracious and friendly.
 This one is commonly busy and with good reason.